German basketball league system

 The German basketball league system or German basketball league pyramid is a series of interconnected competitions for professional basketball clubs in Germany.
 The system has a hierarchical format, with a promotion and demotion system between competitions at different levels.
-There are currently six different competitions on the pyramid: the 1st-tier level Basketball Bundesliga (BBL), the 2nd-tier level ProA, the 3rd-tier level ProB, the 4th-tier level 1.
+There are currently six different competitions on the pyramid: the 1st-tier level for men is the Basketball Bundesliga (BBL), and for the Damen Basketball Bundesliga (DBBL) for the women.
+The 2nd-tier level for men ProA and the 2.
+Damen Basketball Bundesliga (2.
+DBBL), the 3rd-tier level ProB, the 4th-tier level 1.
 Regionalliga, the 5th-tier level 2.
 Regionalliga, and the 6th-tier level Landesliga Oberliga.